truenas/middleware/docs/userguide/freenas_storage.rst

 Existing volumes should be available for selection from the drop-down menu.
 In the example shown in Figure 8.1h, the FreeNAS® system has an existing, unencrypted ZFS pool.
 Once the volume is selected, click the "OK" button to import the volume.

-FreeNAS® will not import a dirty volume.
-If a supported UFS volume does not show in the drop-down menu, :command:`fsck` the volume and try again.

 If an existing ZFS pool does not show in the drop-down menu, run :command:`zpool import` from :ref:`Shell` to import the pool.